michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 the wild and what you learn.
 Having the different perspectives helps with the theorizing steps that we just looked at.

+The upper three layers of the OSI model roughly correspond to problems or fixes in the application that you are troubleshooting.
+There's disagreement on whether the TCP/IP model includes the physical layer, but nothing works without it.
+That's where our cable checks come in.
+In the middle are the three layers that point you towards looking at the device protocol stack.
+Is the network mask correct?
+Are you getting the correct DNS answer?
+You get the idea of the clues that point here.

 :::

 ## Hardware Tools